GDGToulouse/site-devfest-2020/content/faq/index.md

 ### How long does the CFP lasts?

-The Registration will open on April 1st 2020 and will close on June 30th 2020 at 23:59
+The Registration will open on April 1st 2020 and will close on May 31, 2020, 11:59 PM GMT+2

 ### My presentation has been accepted, do I still need to buy an Entry ticket/ pass for the conference?